-Data I/O has a savings plan that qualifies as a cash or deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
+We have a savings plan that qualifies as a cash or deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
 Under the plan, participating U.S. employees may defer their pre-tax salary or post-tax salary if Roth is elected, subject to IRS limitations.
-In fiscal years 2011 and 2010, Data I/O contributed one dollar for each dollar contributed by a participant, with a maximum contribution of 4% of a participant's earnings.
-Data I/O's matching contribution expense for the savings plan was approximately \$191,000 and \$185,000 in 2011 and 2010.
+In fiscal years 2013 and 2012, we contributed one dollar for each dollar contributed by a participant, with a maximum contribution of 4% of a participant's earnings.
+Our matching contribution expense for the savings plan was approximately \$157,000 and \$166,000 in 2013 and 2012, respectively.